-In almost every other floor covering you don’t need to keep on replacing it once or twice a decade, but if cared for, Ted Todd and Woodworks by Ted Todd floors don’t need a full renovation for a long time and when they do they come back to life like they are brand-new again.
+In almost every other floor covering you don’t need to keep on replacing it once or twice a decade, but if cared for, Ted Todd and Woodworks by Ted Todd floors don’t need a full renovation for a long time.
+When they do they come back to life like they are brand-new again.
 Light wood floors are simple and easy in this respect as they only ever set out to look real and natural.
 Just a simple as nature intended.

-The best light flooring we make is in our Classic Naturals collection.
-Classic might sound a bit dull in today’s design led world, but these floors are made to be Classics of tomorrow.
+The best light coloured wood floor we make is in our Classic Naturals collection.
+Classic might sound a bit dull in today’s design-led world, but these floors are made to be classics of tomorrow.

-No corners are cut in how we make them.
+No corners are cut in how we make light wood flooring.
 They have the thickest hardwood wear layers and are all engineered with the very best furniture grade birch plywood.
 All the woods we use are certified (by either FSC or PEFC) and this hasn’t changed since we started working with new woods all of those years ago.

 On the other hand, Otis is a floor handmade by our Woodworks team and this is probably the ultimate light coloured wood floor.
 It looks effortless, but it is probably one of the most challenging floors we have ever developed.
 It is as near to being totally natural as we can get.
 The finish, which is very durable, has special pigments that keep the wood looking raw and unfinished.
 It is also UV light resistant, which means it will keep on looking this way throughout the years to come.
 Finally, the floor has no visible bevels, in fact you struggle to see how the boards sit together so comfortably; this is because we carefully hand-roll the edges to pillow one board into each other.
 The result is the perfect, natural light oak flooring.

-What are the best rooms to install Light Flooring?
+What are the best rooms to install Light Wood Flooring?

-Light coloured engineered wood flooring has several different appropriate uses, thanks to its naturally light colours and subtle grain patterns.
+Light coloured engineered wood flooring has several different appropriate uses, thanks to its natural light colours and subtle grain patterns.

-Both small and large spaces can reap the benefits too.
+Both small and large spaces can reap the benefits of light coloured wood floors too.
 In a large room the grain pattern and unique colourings can spill across the floor to show off the very best wood has to offer, and in smaller zones the floor can pack in some much-needed character, whilst being easier to maintain in such.

-What are the benefits of Light Coloured Wood Flooring?
+What are the benefits of Light Coloured Wood Floors?